NickSpringall/workbook/workbook.md

 console.log(someArray) // => [ 0, 1, 2, 3, 4, [ 'a', 'sub', 'array' ], 5, 6, 7 ]
 ```

 Some other examples of the many array manipulation methods are the slice() and splice() methods.
-The slice() method is used to extract the value of some elements from an array and returning them to a new array, it takes the start and finish index of the elements to be extracted and does not alter the original array. splice() works similarly but removes the elements from the original array.
+The slice() method is used to extract the value of some elements from an array and return them to a new array.
+It takes the start and finish index of the elements to be extracted and does not alter the original array.
+Splice() works similarly but removes the elements from the original array.

 ```js
 let someArray = [0, 1, 2, 3, 4, 5, 6, 7]